Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 4. Clara Augustine Public Health Scholarship

-Valued at $1,000, the Clara Augustine Public Health Scholarship is awarded by the Florida Academy of Nutrition and Dietetics Foundation to graduate students completing master’s (MPH) or doctoral degrees focused on public health.
-Eligible FAND members must reside in Florida, have at least one semester remaining, sustain a minimum 2.5 GPA, and have career aspirations in dietetics.
-Similar Florida scholarships include the Sister Helen Marie Pellicer and Anne Brezina Dietetic Intern Scholarship.
+The Clara Augustine Public Health Scholarship is sponsored by the Florida Academy of Nutrition and Dietetics Foundation.
+The $1,000 scholarship is awarded to graduate students.
+They must be completing a master’s (MPH) or doctoral degree program focused on public health.
+Applicants must be a Florida resident.
+They must have at least one semester of college remaining.
+They must maintain a 2.5 or higher GPA.
+And they must intend to go into diatetics.
+Similar Florida scholarships include the Sister Helen Marie Pellicer scholarship.
+And the Anne Brezina Dietetic Intern Scholarship.

 Contact